secretstartups/handbook/content/handbook/marketing/integrated-marketing/corporate-events.md

 ## Accessibility at GitLab Hosted Events

-### In advance of the event, we promise that we will take into account the following:
+### In advance of the event, we promise that we will take into account the following

 * Accessibility will not be an afterthought.
 * Events will be inclusive and accessible.